urvishvasani/HW_2_3_Game_of_Life/RESULTS.md

   <img src="https://github.com/urvishvasani/HW_2_3_Game_of_Life/blob/master/data/total.PNG">
 </p>

-The above displayed graphs compares the overall time taken by the debugger in order to rectify the bugs in different languages.
+The above displayed graphs compares the overall time taken by the participants in order to rectify the bugs in different languages.
 Major takeaways from the graph are as following:
    - Only 1/10 participants were able to debug code written in Haskell which denotes that Haskell is comparatively difficult to debug.
    - Amount of time taken to debug Kotlin indicates that it has a dependence on users prior knowledge about the language.
 Users familiar with the language were able to debug quickly.
    - 8/10 users were able to debug the code written in Julia and all of them comparatively took very less time.